Best Puzzle Platformers 2025

 The game features an extensive cast of quirky characters who will help you along the way as you explore temples, towns, harbors, forests, and more.

-If you enjoy puzzle games that tell a light-hearted story to keep you engaged, then you’re sure to like What Lies in the Multiverse.
+If you enjoy puzzle games that tell a whimsical story to keep you engaged, then you’re sure to like What Lies in the Multiverse.

 If you enjoy solving 3D puzzles in varied and colorful platforming levels, The Last Cube is definitely worth checking out.

-Taking on the role of the titular Last Cube, you’ll have to prove your worth and save your desolatie cube world from destruction.
+Taking on the role of the titular Last Cube, you’ll have to prove your worth and save your barren cube world from annihilation.

-This is done by navigating carefully-crafted puzzles that revolve around a unique sticker system that grants your cube new abilities.
+This is done by navigating meticulously-crafted puzzles that revolve around a distinctive sticker system that grants your cube new abilities.

-Levels are packed with tons of little details, secrets, challenges, and rewards that encourage you to experiment as you roll, dash, hop, and clone your way to victory.
+Levels are packed with heaps of tiny details, secrets, challenges, and rewards that encourage you to experiment as you roll, dash, hop, and clone your way to triumph.

 Next up is Inside, an acclaimed 2.5D puzzle platformer from Playdead, the same developer behind Limbo.